apache/trafficcontrol/docs/source/glossary.rst

 	Edge-tier cache
 	Edge-tier cache server
 		Closest to the client or end-user.
 The edge tier is the tier that serves the client, edge caches are caches in the edge tier.
 In a Traffic Control CDN the basic function of the edge cache is that of a :term:`reverse proxy`.

+	Federation
+	Federations
+		:dfn:`Federations` allow for other ("federated") CDNs (e.g. at a different :abbr:`ISP (Internet Service Provider)`) to add a list of DNS resolvers and an :abbr:`FQDN (Fully Qualified Domain Name)` to be used in a DNS CNAME record for a :term:`Delivery Service`.
+When a request is made from one of the federated CDN's clients, Traffic Router will return the CNAME record configured from the federation mapping.
+This allows the federated CDN to serve the content without the content provider changing the URL, or having to manage multiple URLs.
+For example, if the external CDN was actually another :abbr:`ATC (Apache Traffic Control)`-managed CDN, then a federation mapping to direct clients toward it should use the :abbr:`FQDN (Fully Qualified Domain Name)` of a :term:`Delivery Service` on the external CDN.

+		Federations only have meaning to DNS-routed :term:`Delivery Services` - HTTP-routed Delivery services should instead treat the external :abbr:`FQDN (Fully Qualified Domain Name)` as an :term:`origin` to achieve the same effect.

+		.. seealso:: Federations are currently only manageable by directly using the :ref:`to-api`.
+The endpoints related to federations are :ref:`to-api-federations`, :ref:`to-api-federation_resolvers`, :ref:`to-api-federation_resolvers-id`, :ref:`to-api-federations-id-deliveryservices`, :ref:`to-api-federations-id-deliveryservices-id`, :ref:`to-api-federations-id-federation_resolvers`, :ref:`to-api-federations-id-users`, and :ref:`to-api-federations-id-users-id`.

 	forward proxy
 		A forward proxy acts on behalf of the client such that the :term:`origin server` is (potentially) unaware of the proxy's existence.
 All Mid-tier :term:`cache server`\ s in a Traffic Control based CDN are :dfn:`forward proxies`.
 In a :dfn:`forward proxy` scenario, the client is explicitly configured to use the the proxy's IP address and port as a :dfn:`forward proxy`.
 The client always connects to the :dfn:`forward proxy` for content.
 The content provider does not have to change the URL the client obtains, and is (potentially) unaware of the proxy in the middle.